nytlabs/streamtools/README.md

 what streamtools isn't
 ======================

-Streamtools is definitely NOT a production quality queueing system.
+Streamtools is NOT a queueing system.
 For these,
 see:
 * [NSQ](http://bitly.github.io/nsq/)
 * [RabbitMQ](http://www.rabbitmq.com/)
 * [ZeroMQ](http://zeromq.org/)
 * [AmazonSQS](http://aws.amazon.com/sqs/)

-Streamtools also isn't a production quality event processing framework.
+Streamtools also isn't an event processing framework.
 Streamtools provides a set of patterns for performing analysis on streams of data - the user should not expect to write any code at all.
 If you're looking for an event processing framework for building production systems, check out the following: